 When Deuteronomy is applied to us, it is final instructions—just as surely as it was to them.
 It is a summary of events and standards necessary to inheriting and actually living in the Kingdom of God.

-It's interesting that here in Romans 13 are some words that have typical (symbolic) reference to us.
+It is interesting that here in Romans 13 are some words that have typical (symbolic) reference to us.
 The word sleep—"it's high time to wake out of sleep."
 Spiritually, that means being insensitive to our obligations as a Christian.
 Just preface this with your understanding of Matthew 25 and the Parable of the Virgins, which seems to fit pretty closely to the time that we are in right now.
 What did it say about the virgins—who represent, symbolically, all the church members?
 All of them—they all slumbered and slept.
 By God's judgment, at the time of the end (just before Christ returns), the whole church has gone to sleep.
 The church—as a body, as a group—has become insensitive to our obligations as a Christian.

 I honestly believe that it is something that you are to be commended for.
 I think that we have made a serious turn.
 As I mentioned way back in 1992 or 1993, I personally in all of my years in the church had never been with such a group of people who were so serious about their responsibilities.
-And I'll tell you, brethren, you are so serious about your responsibilities to God that some of your brethren, in other churches, are afraid of you.
+And I will tell you, brethren, you are so serious about your responsibilities to God that some of your brethren, in other churches, are afraid of you.

 They leave us, telling us, "You people are too serious."
 That sometimes really hits me.
 I wonder, "What in the world are we supposed to be—but serious?"
 Evelyn and I were talking about a woman who called me on the telephone (back in about 1993 or 1994) and said that she was really excited about us because now she had come in contact with a group that really seemed to have things together.
 And her husband (who had not been attending services for five years) was attending services; and he was "loving it."
 But about a month later, she left us.
 I guess her husband "loved it" so much that he pulled her right out of it.
-(That's what I'm guessing.)
+(That is what I am guessing.)
 And they went on, elsewhere.

 God wants us to seriously evaluate whether we are overlooking something or are weak in some area important to our character.
 This is what the book of Deuteronomy is about.
 "Before you go into the land, go over this checklist and see how you evaluate yourself against it."
 He wants to give us understanding of principles about being prepared—things that are important to making it.
 Bringing glory to His name, earning reward that we might be able to truly "put on the Lord Jesus Christ."